KushalRoyChowdhury/fluxflow-cli/README.md

 ## 🔒 Security & Privacy

 Flux Flow runs entirely locally on your machine.
-- **Local Storage**: All history, memories, and API keys are stored locally in the `secret/` directory.
+- **Global Storage**: All history, memories, and API keys are stored securely in your home directory at `~/.fluxflow`.
 Sensitive data is encrypted.
+- **Nuclear Reset**: Use the `/reset` command to instantly purge all logs, secrets, and settings from the global storage directory.
 - **Configurable Boundaries**: In Flux mode, file access can be strictly confined to the Current Working Directory, or expanded globally via settings.
 - **API Keys**: You supply your own Gemini/Google AI Studio API keys.